wspringer/highs-dx/README.md

 ![Build Status](https://github.com/wspringer/highs-dx/actions/workflows/build.yml/badge.svg?branch=main)

-`highs-dx` is offering a slightly improved developer experience when using [HiGHS](https://highs.dev/) in a TypeScript environment.
+`highs-dx` offers a slightly improved developer experience when using [HiGHS](https://highs.dev/) in a TypeScript environment.
 The one thing it adds on top of all of the wonderful things offered through [highs-js](https://github.com/lovasoa/highs-js) is typesafe access to the